multiverse-nms/multiverse-python-client/README.md

 ## Features

-- **Network Management**: Create, select, and delete networks using JSON-defined topologies.
+- **Network Management**: Create, select, download, and delete networks using JSON-defined topologies.
 - **Topology Retrieval**: Obtain the network topology as a NetworkX `MultiDiGraph`.
 - **Path Management**: Get existing optical paths with their cross-connects, manually create paths, and delete paths.
 - **Path Search**: Compute all possible paths between source and destination nodes, with optional ports, and create paths from computed results.